-Are you aware that your skin is susceptible to UV damage from the sun when you are inside?
+Are you aware that your skin is susceptible to UV skin damage from the sun when you are inside?
 A recent article in Business Insider called “You can get sun damage through a window — here’s how to protect yourself indoors” by Madeline Kennedy discusses this.
-With Summer just kicking off, we wanted to share some information from the article about how to prevent skin damage when spending time near windows.
+With Summer approaching, we wanted to share some information from the article about how to prevent skin damage when spending time near windows.

 Many people think because they do not get a sunburn while inside and behind glass that skin damage isn’t occurring.
 The reality is that you will not get sunburned indoors or in your vehicle behind the windows because most types of glass block UVB rays.
 UVB is the type of light that causes sunburns and tans.
 However, glass does not block UVA rays.
 These rays are the type that cause skin damage, wrinkles and even some types of cancer.